-I was born December 21st, 1946, at Letterman Army Hospital on the Presidio of San Francisco.
+I was born December 21st, 1946, at Letterman Army Hospital on the Presidio of San Francisco, California.
 I grew up in the San Francisco Bay Area.
-As a young boy, I spent many Saturdays’ exploring the city and often fishing under “the Golden Gate Bridge.”
+As a young boy, I spent many Saturdays exploring the city and often fishing under “the Golden Gate Bridge.”
 In those days, a young boy my age could safely go just about anywhere in the city for a 15-cent bus/trolley transfer ticket; …just hop on and hop off.
-On Saturdays and “no school days,” my mother would often give me a brown bag with lunch, and just send me off for the day “…dinners at five” she would say.
+On Saturdays and “no school days,” my Mom would often give me a brown bag with lunch, and just send me off for the day “…dinner’s at five” she would say.
 If I hadn’t had enough for breakfast, she would often make me an “eggy sandwich” to start my day off (an eggy sandwich was a hot fried egg, cooked over easy, and placed between two slices of buttered white bread, umm, umm!).
 Anyway, for me the city was a magical and safe place to be.
 I loved baseball and enjoyed watching or listening to games at old Kezar Stadium.
 I remember when the New York Giants ball club transferred to San Francisco and the Brooklyn Dodgers moved to LA (both teams made the move around 1960).
 Those were great days for the city.
-In addition, I also enjoyed Fisherman’s Wharf, the Marina, the Palace of Fine Arts, the Legion of Honor Art Museum, the Presidio of San Francisco, hanging out at the Cliff House (where I could buy penny candy), swimming at Sutros baths (and later ice skating there), wondering through Playland at the Beach, exploring Golden Gate Park, swimming at the old saltwater Fleishhacker Pool, and enjoying pink popcorn while visiting Fleishhacker Zoo.
+In addition, I also enjoyed Fisherman’s Wharf, the Marina, the Palace of Fine Arts, the Legion of Honor Art Museum, the Presidio of San Francisco, hanging out at the Cliff House (where I could buy penny candy), swimming at Sutro’s Baths (and later ice skating there), wondering through Playland at the Beach, exploring Golden Gate Park, swimming at the old saltwater Fleishhacker Pool, and enjoying pink popcorn while visiting Fleishhacker Zoo.
 I also loved fishing at Old Fort Point underneath the Golden Gate Bridge …and, at other times, fishing at China Beach or Lake Merced.

 Military Service: United States Air Force

 Well, before I got the draft notice, I stopped by the local Air Force recruiter’s office and joined the United States Air Force.
-I began active-duty military service on September 8th, 1968; and I was trained as an Intelligence Technician and an Arial Photo/Imagery Interpreter.
+I began active-duty military service on September 8th, 1968; and I was trained as an Intelligence Technician and Arial Photo/Imagery Interpreter.
 Ultimately, I made the Air Force my career.
 I served multiple tours in Southeast Asia, England, and Germany.
-I separated briefly from the service long enough to attend and graduate from Brigham Young University-Provo with a bachelor’s degree in International Relations.

-After graduation, I reentered the Air Force and served as a Foreign Affairs Officer (FAO).
+In August 1977, I separated briefly from the Air Force long enough to attend and graduate from Brigham Young University-Provo (Dec 1979) with a bachelor’s degree in international relations.
+After graduation, I received an Air Force Commission and reentered the service as a Foreign Affairs Officer (FAO).
 My primary area of responsibility (AOR) was the Middle East.
 I served as a Middle East area specialist, analyst, and briefing officer.
 In that capacity, I lived and traveled in many countries (Far East, Western Europe, and the Middle/Near East).
-On December 31, 1993, I retired from the Air Force after serving 24 years on active duty (plus a few years at BYU).
-For me, military service became my life; it defined me.
-It was a challenging career full of growth, learning, and excitement.
-Except for a lonely one-year combat tour in Southeast Asia (the longest year of my life), I fully enjoyed serving.
-It was a great honor.
+On December 31, 1993, I retired from the Air Force after serving 24 years on active duty (plus a couple years at BYU).
+For me, military service had become my life; it defined me.
+It was a challenging career full of growth, learning, and some excitement.
+Except for a very lonely one-year combat tour in Southeast Asia (the longest year of my life), I fully enjoyed serving.
+It was a great honor to serve in the United States Air Force (USAF).

 My Family